Principles of Capital Allocation

 Although the known analytical tools and investment decision criteria are quantitative and clear-cut, there is significant room for errors and misjudgments.
 To enhance the decision-making process, it is essential to adhere to certain fundamental capital allocation principles when employing these tools.
 They include:

-• Focus on additional cash flows with a broad perspective: It’s essential to consider only the extra cash flows generated by an investment while also taking into account their wider impact on the company.
-This means excluding any expenses that have already been incurred, known as sunk costs, but including both positive and negative effects on other parts of the business.
+• Focus on Additional Cash Flows with a Broad Perspective: When evaluating an investment, consider only the extra cash flows it generates and their overall impact on the company.
+Ignore sunk costs—expenses that have already been paid—and include both the positive and negative effects on other parts of the business.

-• Importance of cash flow timing: The timing, duration, variability, and potential changes in the direction of expected cash flows are critical factors to consider.
-These aspects can significantly influence the net present value (NPV) and internal rate of return (IRR) of a capital investment.
+• Importance of Cash Flow Timing: The timing, duration, variability, and potential changes in the direction of expected cash flows are critical factors to consider.
+These aspects can significantly influence a capital investment’s net present value (NPV) and internal rate of return (IRR).

 Capital Allocation Pitfalls